technolion/CoinbaseBot/README.md

 ## Building and starting

-The code uses the advanced-sdk-java from Coinbase's github repository. (https://github.com/coinbase-samples/advanced-sdk-java).
-Since it is not hosted on Maven central you need to clone that repository, too and build it with

-`mvn clean install`

-Then switch to the CoinbaseBot repository and build the main project with
+Switch to the CoinbaseBot repository and build the main project with

 `mvn clean install`